Skip to main content

 You will require a mooring to operate your business.
 This may either be from an existing mooring (Waterside mooring or offside mooring) a marina or you may have identified a location where you propse a new mooring location (please note separate mooring fees will be applicable).
 Whether it is possible to operate a boating business from any of the Trust's waterside mooring sites depends on the type of business it is.

 If you have identified a location for new mooring and you believe your proposal meets all of the the criteria within the Business Boating Online Moorings Process, you may proceed to making an application.
-This can be done with your SDHH Operating Proposal.
+Please ensure you chose 'new mooring location' so this can be assessed as part of your SDHH Operating Proposal.

 For the assessment of new mooring location there is a non-refundable fee of £90 inclusive of VAT (at standard rate) towards our administration and initial assessment costs.
 Payment will be requested as part of your online operating proposal application.